r-onano/AI4SE_A01/README.md

 # Your prompt should now show (venv) at the beginning
 ```

-**Important**: Always activate the virtual environment before running the code!

 ### Step 3: Install Dependencies

 With the virtual environment activated, install all required packages: